Flag families: Marcus Garvey and Theodosia Okoh families

-These three colors were the inspiration behind the flag of Kenya, the flag of Malawi, the Flag of South Sudan and other historic flags such as the flag of Biafra.
+These three decorative colors of Marcus Garvey were the inspiration behind the flag of Kenya, the flag of Malawi, the Flag of South Sudan and other historic flags such as the flag of Biafra.
 Independently, Marcus Garvey also created the Black Star Line, a shipping company between the United States and West Africa that transported many African-Americans to Africa and vice versa.
 The eponymous black star of the house flag of the company later became a part of three national flags in West Africa, starting with the flag of Ghana designed by Theodosia Okoh.

 Pan-Arab colors

 The pan-Arab flag family is a set of flags featuring three or four of the colors red, black, white, and green.
 The flags have three horizontal stripes, often with an emblem in the center or an overlapping shape in the hoist.
 According to biographers of Muhammad, he used both flags of white and flags of black.
 Each color of the pan-Arab flags is associated with a caliphate of Islam.
 White and black flags were used by the Umayyad and Abbasid dynasties respectively.
 Although green is often identified as the color of the Fatimid dynasty by vexillological sources, that is not correct: their dynastic color was white.
 Green is now considered the color of Islam.
 Red was the color of the Hashemites.
-These colors were also described by the 14th-century poet Safi al-Din al-Hilli: "White are our deeds, black are our battles, green are our ranches, red are our swords."
+These colors were also described by the 14th-century Iraqi poet Safi al-Din al-Hilli: "White are our deeds, black are our battles, green are our ranches, red are our swords."

 In 1911, members of a Turkish literary club chose these four colors as the colors of the modern Arabic flag.
 The colors were combined in the flag of the Arab Revolt in 1916, and many countries adopted these colors as the colors of their national flags upon gaining independence from the Ottoman Empire at the end of World War I.

-Iranian colors
+Pan-Iranian colors

 Iran adopted a flag with green, white, and red stripes in the mid-19th century.
 The flag has undergone changes since, but the three stripes remain.
-When the newly-independent republic of Tajikistan changed its flag from its former Soviet version, it chose to use the same stripes in reverse order as a nod to its close cultural ties with neighbouring Iran.
-The flag of Kurdistan, a geo-cultural region overlapping with Iran, uses the green-white-red stripes of the Iran flag charged with a yellow sun.
+When the newly independent republic of Tajikistan changed its flag from its former Soviet version, it chose to use the same stripes in reverse order as a nod to its close cultural ties with neighbouring Iran.
+The flag of Kurdistan, a geo-cultural region overlapping with Iran, uses the green-white-red stripes of the pan-Iranian flag charged with a 21-rayed golden sun that symbolizes the festival of Newroz marking the arrival of spring and the new year in Kurdish culture on the vernal equinox of 20 March.